-The Michigan Department of Human Services (DHS) budget has a total appropriation of \$6.7 billion in the current fiscal year.
-More than 80 percent of the dollars spent through the DHS budget are from federal sources; only 15 percent is state funding.
-Total funding for the DHS budget has grown 73 percent since fiscal year 2002, from \$4.0 billion to a peak of \$6.9 billion, with the growth driven by large increases in demand for the federally-funded food assistance program.
+The Department of Human Services (DHS) budget is included in HB 5365 and appropriates over \$6.5 billion for the 2013 fiscal year, down from \$6.7 billion in the 2012 fiscal year.
+More than 84 percent of the budget (\$5.5 billion) is provided through federal and restricted funds.
+Total funding for the DHS budget has grown by over 63 percent since fiscal year 2002, \$4.0 billion to \$6.5 billion, with the growth driven by large increases in demand for the federally-funded food assistance program.

-The Governor provides a total of \$6.6 billion for the Michigan Department of Human Services (DHS) for fiscal year 2013, of which \$1 billion in state general fund.
+The Governor's budget provided a total of \$6.6 billion for the Michigan Department of Human Services (DHS) for fiscal year 2013, \$1 billion from the state general fund.
 More than half (54%) the dollars spent through the DHS budget are for the federally funded food assistance program, with only 10 percent allocated for other public assistance, including the Family Independence Program.
 Approximately 15 percent supports child welfare services.